gabetucker2/gostack/documentation/tutorials/introductionTutorial.md

 `gottenData = myStack.GetMany(FIND_All, nil, RETURN_Keys)`

 There we go!
 We now have a stack whose cards' keys are nil and whose cards vals are myStack's keys.
-You can do the equivalent for [Idxs, Vals, or other data](../enums/RETURN.md).
+You can do the equivalent of this for [Idxs, Vals, or other data](../enums/RETURN.md).

 But what if we wanted to do something more complex, like removing cards that were found in the stack, or replacing them with another value?